Department of Liberal Arts

 Ph.D., University of Cincinnati; M.A., University of Cincinnati; B.A., Xavier University

-Dr. Shannon is an associate professor in the Department of English and Modern Languages, where he teaches primarily 19th- and 20th-century British literature.
+Dr. Shannon is an associate professor in the Department of Liberal Arts, where he teaches primarily British literature from Shakespeare to the present.
 He earned a Master's and Ph.D. in English from the University of Cincinnati and a B.A. in English and Communication Arts from Xavier University.

 A native of Atlanta, Dr. Shannon grew up in Austin, Texas, but has lived in Cincinnati since the mid-1980s.
 He is currently working to expand his doctoral dissertation into a book to be titled The Deep Old Desk: A Biography of the Diary of Virginia Woolf.
 He has presented at dozens of literary conferences, published critical articles and essays in several books and academic journals, and a monograph from Cecil Woolf Publishers in London entitled "How Should One Read a Marriage?: Private Writings, Public Readings, and Leonard and Virginia Woolf," and he currently serves as the Historian/Bibliographer of the International Virginia Woolf Society as well as on the editorial board of Woolf Studies Annual.
 His research areas of interest, apart from Virginia Woolf, include Doris Lessing, Margaret Atwood, D. H. Lawrence, and Christopher Isherwood.
 Dr. Shannon is also the Faculty Advisor for the Mount Drama Club, and has produced, acted in and/or directed such shows as Doubt: A Parable, God of Carnage, Crossing Delancey, And Then There Were None, California Suite and Six Degrees of Separation.